Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Experiments

 \subsection{Ablation Study}

 In this section, we first demonstrate that the compact representation improves policy learning and then investigate the potential impact of varying causal structures on policy learning.

-\textbf{Compact representation for policy learning}.
-To demonstrate the effectiveness of compact representation, we construct an ablation version of our method, $\ourmethod \ \text{w/o CR}$, which takes all the dimensions of the state as the input of the policy model to predict action.
-Results from Figure~\ref{fig:main_results} demonstrate that, although the $\ourmethod \ \text{w/o CR}$ has access to more information than $\ourmethod$, $\ourmethod$ earns higher accumulative rewards on all the tasks and achieves faster converge in all tasks, compared with $\ourmethod \ \text{w/o CR}$.
-The reason is that not all the dimensions are necessary for policy learning, but only the ones that are related to the used predicted Markovian rewards and reflect the goals of the agents.
-That is, the agent is supervised by the learned reward function while choosing an action based on the state dimensions which are involved in the same learned reward function.
-This enables the input of the policy model and its supervision signals to match each other, and the policy learning is constrained to be optimized over a smaller state space, leading to a more succinct and efficient training process.
-In other words, the invariance of the agent's goal is guaranteed by $L_{rew}$, and effective policy learning is achieved by the combination of the predicted rewards and the corresponding compact representation.
+\textbf{Compact representation for policy learning.} According to Figure~\ref{fig:main_results}, although the $\ourmethod \ \text{w/o CR}$ has access to more information (it takes all the dimensions of the state as the input of policy model), $\ourmethod$ earns higher accumulative rewards on all the tasks.
+This is because only the dimensions tied to the predicted Markovian rewards reflect the agents' goals.
+That is, the agent is supervised by the learned reward function while choosing an action based on the associated state dimensions, ensuring the input of the policy model aligns with its supervision signals.
+This constrains the policy model to be optimized over a smaller state space, leading to a more succinct and efficient training process.